 It integrates advanced encryption algorithms.
 It is designed to stop system files and display messages for ransom and later to provide the victim with the key that can decrypt the encrypted content.

 Ransomware surfaced as the go-to malware to fuel the money-making machine, cyber attackers shifted from cyber vandalism to cybercrime as a business affair.
-The evolution of encryption algorithm and onset of Bitcoin ripened the development of ransomware.
+The evolution of encryption algorithms and the onset of Bitcoin ripened the development of ransomware.

-The cyber attack encrypted data on the retailer’s server with an extension called .kimcilware.
-Cyber criminals inserted a file that curbed access and sent out the Magento user a demand for bitcoin currency to decrypt the file.
+The cyberattack encrypted data on the retailer’s server with an extension called .kimcilware.
+Cybercriminals inserted a file that curbed access and sent out the Magento user demand for bitcoin currency to decrypt the file.
 The messages read–

 We cannot guess what ransomware will look like in the future, but it is evident that over the years, attacks have become more planned and targeted, and require minor infrastructure to be deployed.
 Ransomware-as-a-service is a thing you can buy now, where you can have live chat support to receive payment!